Superconductivity from phonon-mediated retardation in a single-flavor metal

 The results presented here are based on the ideal-quantum-geometry form factor $\mathcal{F}_{\vex{k},\vex{k}'}$ \cite{TanT2024a,May-MannJ2025,BernevigBA2025,LiMR2025} given by Eq.~(\ref{Eq:F_kk'}).
 Away from the ideal quantum geometry, we still expect that the $L>0$ pairings are favored (assuming positive Berry curvature), but the Berry curvature distribution can become nonuniform.
 The qualitative results in Fig.~\ref{Fig:Tc_vs_B} should hold in general (with the ``tuning parameter'' replaced by the averaged $\mathcal{B}k_F^2$ over the Fermi surface).

-\textit{Discussion. ---} The model considered in this Letter is idealized and ignores several material-specific details.
+\textit{Discussion. ---} The model considered in this Letter is idealized and ignores several material-specific details \cite{VP}.
 The major assumption in the frequency-dependent LGE [Eq.~(\ref{Eq:LGE})] is the negligible quasiparticle renormalization.
 Solving the full Migdal-Eliashberg equations with the pairing interaction $\mathcal{V}_L$ [Eq.~(\ref{Eq:V_L})] is likely nontrivial as the gap function manifests sign-changing and other features.
+These dynamical structures of the gap function can be in principle measured through the tunneling spectroscopy.
 We expect quasiparticle renormalization to have quantitative effects, but our qualitative result on the importance of retardation would still apply.
 Another assumption is the projection of the pairing interaction onto the circular Fermi surface, which is valid for a frequency cutoff $\Lambda\ll E_F$ and a rotationally symmetric $E_{\vex{k}}$.
 For materials with complex band structures, solving the Eliashberg equation with full momentum and frequency dependence may be necessary.
 The main goal of this Letter is to uncover the existence of the single-flavor SC purely driven by the dynamical phonon-mediated interaction, which cannot be understood by the static BCS approximation or by the Morel-Anderson renormalization (i.e., the $\mu^*$ effect) \cite{MorelP1962}.